surya66/WebGoat-1/webwolf/README.md

 ### Mapping

-The web application runs on '/' and the controllers and Thymeleaf templates are hardcoded to '/WebWolf' we need to have '/' available which acts as a landing page for incoming requests.
+The web application runs on '/' and the controllers and Thymeleaf templates are hardcoded to '/WebWolf' we need to have '/' available which acts as a landing page for incoming requests